rackerlabs/support-how-to/content/getting-started/getting-started-with-public-cloud.md

 1. Protect your account by enabling [Multi-factor authentication](/how-to/multi-factor-authentication-from-the-cloud-control-panel/).
 Multi-factor authentication is a free tool that can greatly decrease the chances of your account being compromised.

-2. Public cloud is billed on an hourly basis and resources such as file storage and traffic can be variable.
+2. Public Cloud is billed on an hourly basis and resources such as file storage and traffic can be variable.
 For this reason, you should [create a billing threshold notification](/how-to/billing-services-overview/#set-a-billing-threshold/) that alerts you to unexpected billing changes.

 3. Add users, create user groups, set up role based access, view your bill, or change payment methods and account information using our comprehensive [Account management](/how-to/account-management/) article.